giuliodondi/kOS-Ferram/README.md

 # kOS-Ferram

+# Description
-An addon for the kOS mod for Kerbal Space Program.
-Provides an interface with the Ferram Aerospace Research and makes most of the methods contained in the API available.
+An addon for the kOS mod for Kerbal Space Program, which provides an interface with the Ferram Aerospace Research (FAR) mod.
+It makes most of the methods contained in the Ferram API available for kOS scripts.

+# Suffixes

+aa